fricciardi/datetime2/README.rst

 adding the capability of constructing and representing date and time in many formats.
 Additionally, it removes a few limits that the original package has.

 *datetime2* is a one-man, free-time work.
+Project is hosted at GitHub, please follow the source code link on the right to see the latest version of this page (e.g. for an updated release map).

 Current and future releases
 ===========================

 Current:

-* 0.9.2: Implementation of WesternTimeDelta
+* 0.9.2: Reorganization of documentation

 Planned:

+* 0.9.3: Implementation of WesternTimeDelta
 * 1.0: Implementation of DateTime, first production release
 * 1.1: Implementation of Julian and Hebrew calendars